vjbollavarapu/tidygen/README.md

-# iNEAT ERP Frontend
+# TidyGen ERP Frontend

-A modern React + TypeScript frontend for the iNEAT ERP platform with Web3 integration.
+A modern React + TypeScript frontend for the TidyGen ERP platform with Web3 integration.

 ## 🚀 Features